blocksds/sdk/docs/content/tutorial/intermediate/using_the_arm7/index.md

 - `libxm7`: Libnds and LibXM7.
 - `dswifi_maxmod`: Libnds, DSWiFi and Maxmod.
 - `dswifi_libxm7`: Libnds, DSWiFi and LibXM7.

+All cores have a `_debug` version with debug symbols and extra checks.

+If the default cores aren't enough for what you're trying to create, you can write your own custom ARM7 code.

 Some reasons to write a custom ARM7 core are: